 LinkedIn’s current user base shouldn’t be a surprise anymore.
 According to LinkedIn growth statistics, at least two professionals join the platform every second.
 In total, LinkedIn should gain at least 123 million more users in the upcoming years.

-5. Of its monthly users, 40% access the website daily.
+5. Of its 260 million active monthly users, 40% access the website daily.

-270 million of LinkedIn’s 675 monthly users access the platform daily.
+At least 400,000 of LinkedIn’s 260 million active monthly users access the platform daily.
 Employers can see this as an opportunity to recruit from a large pool of highly adept and experienced professionals.
 This piece of LinkedIn statistics for businesses should prove valuable to employers.

-6. LinkedIn SlideShare currently has 80 million active users monthly.
+6. LinkedIn SlideShare currently has over 80 million active users.

 LinkedIn has expanded since 2002.
 One of its key new services is SlideShare, a slide deck sharing platform.
-Recent data suggests that the platform has 80 million active users monthly.
-This is one of the emerging marketing tools that people should take note of.
+Recent data suggests that the platform has over 80 million active users.
+It’s one of the emerging marketing tools people should take note of.